What is scabies?

 Are there home remedies for scabies?

-No, Scabies home treatments are generally not recommended.
-Indeed, a number of scabies home remedies might make scabies symptoms worse.
-A doctor’s prescription is usually recommended to cure your itch. almost, all non-prescription medication and home remedies for infection can only treat the symptoms of infection, however, they won’t kill the mites and their eggs.
-Or get rid of your scabies rash infection.
+Scabies home treatments are generally not recommended.
+Indeed, some of the scabies home remedies might make scabies symptoms worse.
+A doctor’s prescription is usually recommended to cure your itch. almost, the majority of the non-prescription medication and home remedies for infection can only treat the symptoms of infection. however, mostly home remedies won’t kill the mites and their eggs or get rid of your scabies rash infection.

 Consequently, we tend to recommend patients 1st look for conventional treatment and to take measures to stop reinfestation and also the spread of mites to others.
 Since, scabies rash is a parasitic infestation, antibiotics used to treat bacterial infections aren’t effective.